 How Do Colleges Determine Financial Aid?

 Some colleges require different applications to consider your child’s financial aid package.
 Understanding the differences between them can help you create your best plan to finance your child’s education.

-Nearly every college and university in the country requires the Free Application for Federal Student Aid (FAFSA) to calculate financial aid.
-You need the FAFSA for Federal loans like a Stafford loan.
-Many colleges use this form as their guideline for their own scholarships, grants, and work study offerings as well.
+Nearly every college and university in the country requires the Free Application for Federal Student Aid (FAFSA) to calculate federal student aid.
+You need the FAFSA for Federal loans such as a Stafford loan.
+Many colleges use this form as their guideline for their own specific scholarships, grants, and work study offerings as well.

-You’ll need your and your child’s Social Security numbers to apply, as well as financial documents, including the following:
+You’ll need you and your child’s Social Security numbers to apply, as well as financial documents, including the following:

 - Income tax return